ads04r/whatweekisit/README.md

 the Fatfree Framework, Chris's Graphite library and ARC2 (a dependency of Graphite) although all these are available through git, so I've added them as submodules.
 Directory paths are a lot better in this version.
+Docs for installing and configuring are in the /docs directory.

 To actually use it, go to / on the server.
 That's it.

-Alternative formats are due to be re-added soon in a much more RESTful way than v1.0.
-Old URLs should all redirect properly.